Scînteia Tineretului: Demise and posterity

+Tineretul Liber, which was owned by its writing staff, had initially resisted buyout offers from the investor and self-proclaimed Freemason Lucian Cornescu-Ring.
+Cornescu reports having divested after only "one or two" journalists agreed to sell; S. O. Bălan, who claims there were more sellers (including himself), also contends that they never received their money.
+Many staff members left to establish a rival daily, Curierul Național, before the close of 1990.

 In early 1992, Tineretul Liber had fully switched sides in matters of internal politics, favoring the right-leaning opposition movement over both the Democratic National Salvation Front and the National Salvation Front Party; in July 1993, it fought against the Văcăroiu Cabinet, announcing that it would suspend its coverage of government activities.
 Between those dates, it had experienced a rapid decline in readership.
-Tineretul Liber was purchased by businessman George Pădure, who called in Ilie Șerbănescu as the new editor-in-chief.
+The brand was eventually purchased by businessman George Pădure, who called in Ilie Șerbănescu as the new editor-in-chief.
 This failed to increase revenues, even after Cristoiu and Monica Zvirjinschi were brought in to replace Șerbănescu.
 In April 1995, after a lingering conflict between Pădure and his employees, Tineretul Liber went out of business altogether.
-Those years also witnessed a polemic over the defunct SLAST and its legacy: as one of the people attacked by the UTC press in the 1980s, Tudoran looked back on SLAST as an "invention of the Securitate and of Nicu Ceaușescu personally", and questioned the moral authority of people once associated with it (in particular Cristoiu and Ștefănescu, who presented themselves as anti-communists).